Vanshsharma1806/Backend_Traini8_VanshSharma/README.md

 # Backend_Traini8_VanshSharma

+## ✨ Features

+- **Create and manage training centers** – Easily add new training centers with details like name, address, capacity, and courses offered.
+- **Smart validation** – Ensures that all required details are correctly filled out before saving, preventing bad data.
+- **Search and filter centers** – Retrieve training centers based on different criteria like city, state, and available courses.
+- **Seamless database integration** – Stores and retrieves data efficiently using MongoDB, making the system fast and reliable.
+- **User-friendly API responses** – Every request gets a clear and meaningful response, making it easier to understand what went wrong.
+- **Robust error handling** – Handles errors gracefully with a centralized exception management system, ensuring a smooth user experience.
+- **Postman-friendly** – The API is designed to work seamlessly with Postman for quick and easy testing.
+- **Scalable and maintainable** – The project follows best coding practices, making it easy to extend and improve in the future.

 ## 🚀 Project Setup Instructions

 This guide will help you set up and run the backend project locally.